In This Article

 Pick up some hobbies that you either used to enjoy or have always wanted to try.
 "Hobbies not only boost self-esteem, but they provide a good place to meet new partners when the time is right," she notes.

 Work on yourself before getting into another relationship.
-"With toxic relationships, a person often loses themselves," she continues.
+"With toxic relationships, a person often loses themself," she continues.
 "It can take time to get in touch with who they are and to heal from the damage caused by the relationship."